 Internal Control Review (ICR) is a detailed evaluation of the degree to which the organization has designed, established, documented and followed the policies and procedures necessary to achieve specific functional goals and objectives and avoid unwanted outcomes.
-The ICR focuses upon how well procedures operate for a given function rather than the broader, common controls assessed through the vulnerability assessment.
+The ICR focuses upon how well procedures operate for a given function.